Jacklizeya/2022-CodeLab-Industry-Truck/20220206 @component.md

-First time I saw this kind of stuff, lost lost lost
+First time I saw this kind of stuff, lost lost lost with decorator

 @Component
 @Injectable